Alberobello Puglia

 Split

 One of the main attractions you will come upon is the Split Riva Promenade.
 It is a way to enter the pedestrian only Old Town of Split.
 This bustling waterfront features numerous eateries, scenic views and an expansive boardwalk bordered with flowering trees.
 It is a pleasure to take in the sights of the harbor during the day.
 Moreover the evening brings music and lights which fill the multitude of open-air restaurants.
-It’s a lively beautiful sight to behold.
+It’s a lively and beautiful sight to behold.

 Riva Promenade Split